 A study published in the Journal of Cosmetic and Laser Therapy in 2013 showed that miraDry was effective in treating both axillary (underarm) hyperhidrosis and axillary osmidrosis (foul-smelling sweat).
 As part of the study, 11 patients in Asia were treated with miraDry and then evaluated 7 months later for improvement of symptoms.
 At the follow-up, 83.3% of the underarms treated were determined to have experienced a 2 point improvement in the Hyperhidrosis Disease Severity Scale (HDSS).
 Among those underarms that had exhibited foul odor (osmidrosis), 93.8% showed good to excellent results.

-In of April 2012, clinical data from two study sites affiliated with the University of British Columbia showed that miraDry was successful in reducing underarm sweat in over 90% of patients through the final study visit (which was 12 months after treatment.)
+In of April 2012, clinical data from the University of British Columbia showed that miraDry was successful in reducing underarm sweat in over 90% of patients.
 The average sweat reduction was 82%.
 Patients rated their satisfaction with the treatment at 90%.

 Recently, Carolyn Jacob, MD wrote the following in an article published in the March 2013 edition of peer-reviewed Seminars in Cutaneous Medicine and Surgery: